 When I booked our annual holiday abroad back in September, I knew Ikos Olivia was going to be amazing.
-I had read every trip advisor report and countless blog posts, and had fallen in love with the hotel even before we got there.
-I wrote a post here about what we were looking forward to at Ikos Olivia.
-Fast forward to the 4th April, just 4 days after the hotel reopened for its 2016 season, and we were on our Easyjet plane heading to Greece.
+I had read every Trip Advisor report and countless blog posts, and had fallen in love with the hotel even before we got there.
+I wrote a blog post here about what we were looking forward to at Ikos Olivia.
+Fast forward to the 4th April, just 4 days after the hotel reopened for its 2016 season, and we were on our easyJet plane heading to Greece.
 From the minute you arrive at Thessaloniki airport, you are treated to the most amazing service that went above and beyond our expectations.

 We were taken in two (yes TWO) luxury Mercedes taxis straight to the hotel, which is around 40 minutes away.
 We were greeted by Christina who took us straight through to the comfy Deluxe area, offered us a glass of sparkling wine and juice for the kids.
 After checking us in Christina accompanied us to our suite, whilst telling us about the hotel.
 We passed some beautiful Olive trees, some of which are over 500 years old and the reason Olivia has its name.

 I always have a feeling of anticipation before opening the door to our holiday accommodation.
 Will it be comfortable?
 Will it be spacious enough for a family of 4?
 And probably the most important, what will the view be like?
 When the door to our bungalow suite was opened it certainly had the WOW factor.
 Our accommodation deserves a whole blog post of its own, but for now here are a few pictures.